Check out my professional acting website here.

 Additional roles include Dr. Barbara Riley, head psychiatrist at an insane asylum in The Trees Have Names, and writer/director/actor in numerous film festivals, including two where Stacey won Best Actress and one that awarded her Best Film.

 She also played two mothers for a medical training webseries with the University of Washington and a citizen in Hold, a student short with Seattle Film Institute.

-Stacey is soon to be seen as the psychotic Kassie in Althea, a dystopian thriller TV series.
-She is also hard at work co-writing, directing and producing Blood Music, a Sons of Anarchy meets The Walking Dead TV series in which paranormal activity intertwines a motorcycle club and a Native American reservation.
-Stacey will also have the lead role in a sci-fi TV series called Talking to Angels.
+Stacey can be seen as the psychotic Kassie in Althea, a dystopian thriller TV and web series.
+She is also hard at work co-writing, directing and producing Blood Music, a Sons of Anarchy meets The Walking Dead TV and web series in which paranormal activity intertwines together a motorcycle club and a Native American reservation.
+Stacey will also have the lead role in a sci-fi TV series called Helios.
 Look out for the shows on Amazon Prime, YouTube Red, and Washington Broadcast TV.

 - Long and short form improv workshops, 2 in Chicago @ Improv Olympic and Annoyance Theater, 1 in Ohio under comedic coach Graeme Hinde.
 Training and performance in the Harold.

 - Writing & literature courses under award-winning novelist Robert Olmstead, author of Far Bright Star (adapted for the screen by Casey Affleck and starring Joaquin Phoenix).